Post authored by Kristen Roget, CMP, Senior Meeting & Event Manager at Experient

 As the general public becomes more knowledgeable about food and American tastes and eating habits continue to change, it’s time to bring more creativity into our event menus!
 This is the fun part, but the challenge becomes how do you take such creative risks when feeding 1,000+ people?
 The key here is to take a trend like the three listed below and make small, but impactful changes to a standard dish.

 Trend #1: Ethnic foods are in!
 Say goodbye to boring mashed potatoes and say hello to Italian gnocchi or Spanish purple potatoes.
+This kind of potato will be a little less malleable, but with the help of a best selling potato masher you’ll still be able to create a full range of delicious dishes.
 Take a typical ingredient like the average starch or salad and find a unique alternative.
 Examples:

 • Swap white potatoes for: gnocchi, purple potatoes, sweet potatoes, cauliflower, perogies, latkes, or papas rellenas